maksimdrachov/zephyr-rtos-tutorial/README.md

 ### 2.2.
 VSCode + West + Zephyr RTOS

 The 'recommended' way to use Zephyr.
+(I will be using this one)

 Setup: [link](https://docs.zephyrproject.org/latest/getting_started/index.html)